 - In Shin Megami Tensei, Pixie is a tiny humanoid with wings.
 She's usually one of the weakest and earliest demons you can encounter.
 In many games with demon negotiation system, the tutorial often includes trying to recruit a Pixie.
 In some games, she can be evolved into a High Pixie, a stronger demon.

 - In ZanZarah: The Hidden Portal, pixies as a common pest and the object of a lengthy Collection Sidequest.
 Pixies are small humanoid creatures with animal-like intellect and an annoying laugh, and although completely harmless, most residents of Zanzarah are scared witless of them.
 Early in the game, an aging pixie hunter tells the Player Character Amy that about 30 of them escaped captivity recently and tasks her with re-apprehending them for a bunch of rewards.

-- In Fairly OddParents, pixies wear grey business suits and pointy hats, have square shaped wings, use magic phones rather than wands, and love all things dull and boring.
+- In The Fairly OddParents, pixies wear grey business suits and pointy hats, have square shaped wings, use magic phones rather than wands, and love all things dull and boring.
 They pixies are also fully antagonistic, constantly trying to take over Fairy World and turn all its fairy citizens into pixies.

 - In Winx Club, pixies serve as the titular Winx Club's companions.
 They are inhabitants of the magical dimension and are small winged creatures who have fairly large heads in comparison to their baby-like bodies.
 They are able to bond with fairies in order to help them in their quest to become fully successful.